bensonmatt1029/projects/Airplane/README.md

 [Demonstration]()

-# This project is currently in progress
+# This project is currently in progress.
+Completion will be by July 23rd, 2025.
 # Stay tuned...